mitramir55/QA_app/README.md

 Make sure to install the requirements first before creating the app.
 For example, runt the following command, if you're using pip:
 `pip install -r requirements.txt`

+Then run the code with the following command:

+`streamlit run app.py`

 ## Description

 This is an app based on the Python programming language.
 In this app,